AdobeDocs/commerce-frontend-core/src/pages/guide/tools/grunt.md

 ---
-group: frontend-developer-guide
-title: Using Grunt
+title: Grunt | Commerce Frontend Development
-functional_areas:
-  - Frontend
-  - Tools
+description:
 ---

+# Grunt

 The topic describes how to install and configure [Grunt JavaScript task runner](http://gruntjs.com/).

-## Overview

 You can use Grunt to automate any tasks you need, but out of the box the application comes with pre-configured grunt tasks for compiling LESS files.